-Have you ever thought about what the cost is to hire a mediocre or bad salesperson?
+Have you ever thought about what the cost is to hire a mediocre or bad salesperson in 2020?

 I want to touch on that today.
 I've found that many managers underestimate what a bad sales hire costs.

 Here's a common scenario, you might have seen it happen.

 You hire somebody.
 They're not so great.
 They last a year, and then you let them go.
 The question is, over that year, what did it cost?
 Here's some of the elements that I want you to think about as you analyze this.